Unidata/cftime/README.md

 For details on the latest updates, see the [Changelog](https://github.com/Unidata/cftime/blob/master/Changelog).

 10/1/2021:  Version 1.5.1 released.
 Changed default behavior of ``proleptic_gregorian``
-to has_year_zero=T to conform with new CF v1.9.
-Raise warning message when trying to create a calendar that is not supported by CF.
+to has_year_zero=T (since it is allowed in ISO 8601).
+Raise warning message when trying to create a calendar that is not supported by CF version 1.9 (no years < 1 allowed for 'standard'/'gregorian' or 'julian'  calendars).
 Added support for "common_year" and "common_years" units for "noleap" and "365_day" calendars.